boilerroomtv/stash-celery-flower/README.md

 ## Step 3 - Make the Roots!
 Set your Broker url.

 Flower needs to conenct to your Celery broker url in order to monitor your Celery Processes.
-This project includes Redis as a default - so feel free to use your Redis or RabbitMQ broker url.
+This project includes RabbitMQ as a default - so feel free to use your RabbitMQ broker url (Found in the stash config vars within Heroku).

 ### On the Command Line:

-`heroku config:set BROKER_URL=redis://... -a YOUR-APP_NAME`
+`heroku config:set BROKER_URL=amqp://... -a YOUR-APP_NAME`

 ### On the Heroku Website:

 1. While in your application's dashboard, click on the settings tab.
 2. Click *reveal vars* button in the Config Vars section
-3. Add a new key and value -- the key is `BROKER_URL` and the value is the url to your Celery broker for the application you want to monitor... if redis it would start with `redis://`
+3. Add a new key and value -- the key is `BROKER_URL` and the value is the url to your Celery broker for the application you want to monitor... if RabbitMQ it would start with `amqp://`

 ## Step 4 - Lock The Door!
 Add some Authentication